(Duration: 140 min)

-Had Handel followed the same career path as his fellow Germans Telemann and Bach, he could have reached the same lofty heights in the realm of Lutheran church music.
-Instead Handel embraced opera, a pursuit that led him to Italy and ultimately England.
+Had George Frideric Handel followed the same career path as his fellow Germans Georg Philipp Telemann and Johann Sebastian Bach, he could have reached the same lofty heights in the realm of Lutheran church music.
+Instead, Handel embraced opera, a pursuit that led him to Italy and ultimately England.
 As the coproducer of his own operas, Handel’s fortunes rose and fell with the tastes of London’s ticket-buying public, and so he continually updated his style to stay ahead of changing fashions, proving time and again his staying power as a composer and entrepreneur.

 Facing a shrinking audience for the art form that brought him to England, Handel wrote his last Italian opera in 1740 and dedicated himself from that point forward to oratorios in English.
 An oratorio differs from an opera in that the performance takes place on a concert stage, without sets, staging or costumes.
 It was church doctrine that drove the distinction: many oratorio subjects were drawn from the Bible, and it was considered blasphemous to dramatize them.
 Handel took on the most sensitive subject of all in 1741, when he accepted a new libretto offered by Charles Jennens, a Shakespeare scholar and long-time subscriber to Handel’s published works.
 Extracting verses from the King James Bible and the Book of Common Prayer, Jennens assembled a patchwork text encompassing prophecies of the Messiah and the story of Christ’s death and resurrection.